nikhil-01a/NextJs-Blog-FullStackApp/README.md

 # NextJS-App

-This is my first blog post app built using NEXT JS
+Blog post app built using NEXT JS

 From one of the topics in this tutorial: https://nextjs.org/learn/foundations/about-nextjs